On the factorization of three-dimensional terminal flops: Factorizing -type simple smooth flops

 \begin{lem} Assume that $W$ has a $cD_4$ singularity such that there is only one exceptional divisor of discrepancy one over $W$.
 Let $W_1$ be the unique $w$-morphism over $W$.
 Then $W_1$ has a non-Gorenstein singularity of type $\frac{1}{2}(1,1,1)$.
 The other singularities of $W_1$ may be $cD_4$, $cA_1$ or $cA_2$.
 Furthermore, assume that there exists a non-$\Q$-factorial Gorenstein point $P$ of type $cD_4$ on $W_1$, then there is only one exceptional divisor of discrepancy one over $P$. \end{lem} \begin{proof} We may assume that $W$ is defined by $f(x,y,z,u)=x^2+y^2z+\lambda yu^k+g(z,u)$.
 Let $f_3(y,z,u)$ be the homogeneous part of degree 3 of $f$.
-As discussed in \cite[Proposition 15]{c}, we have that a $w$-morphism over $W$ can be obtained by the Weighted blow-up with following weights: \begin{enumerate}[(i)] \item $f_3(y,z,u)$ is irreducible.
-One can define $W_1$ to be the weighted blow-up with the weight $(2,1,1,1)$.
+As discussed in \cite[Proposition 15]{c}, we have that a $w$-morphism over $W$ can be obtained by the weighted blow-up with following weights: \begin{enumerate}[(i)] \item $f_3(y,z,u)$ is irreducible.
+One can define $W_1$ to be the weighted blow-up with weight $(2,1,1,1)$.
 The only non-Gorenstein singularity of $W_1$ is the origin of the chart $U_x$, which is a $\frac{1}{2}(1,1,1)$ singularity. \item $k>2$ and $f_3(y,z,u)$ is reducible.
 After a suitable change of coordinates we may assume that $z^3\in g(z,u)$.
 One can weighted blow-up $(2,1,2,1)$.
 In this case there is a $cA/2$ singularity on the origin of the chart $U_z$, which is locally defined by for some $k>0$.
 Let $F$ be the exceptional divisor which is obtained by weighted blowing-up $W_1$ with weight $w$ such that $w(y_1+z_1,y_1-z_1,u_1,x_1)=\frac{1}{2}(1,k-1,k,2)$.
 Then $F$ is also an exceptional divisor of discrepancy one over $W$, which contradicts to our assumption.
 Thus this case won't happen. \item $k=2$ and $f_3(y,z,u)$ is reducible.
 Let $W_1$ be the weighted-blow-up with weight $(2,2,1,1)$.
 Then there is a non-Gorenstein singularity on $W_1$ which is locally defined by Let $F$ be the exceptional divisor obtained by weighted blow-up $\frac{1}{2}(2,1,1,1)$.
-One can compute that $a(W,F)=1$, hence this case won't happen. \end{enumerate} From now on we assume that $f_3(y,z,u)$ is irreducible and $W_1$ is obtained by weighted blow-up $(2,1,1,1)$.
-One can check that the chart $U_x\subset W_1$ has at worst factorial $cA_1$ singularities and $U_y$ is smooth along $u=0$.
-Note that since $f_3(y,z,u)$ is irreducible, either $u^3$ or $yu^2\in f_3(y,z,u)$, hence the chart $U_u\subset W_1$ is smooth along $z=0$.
-Thus that every singular point on $W_1$ is contained in $U_z$.
+One can compute that $a(W,F)=1$, hence this case won't happen. \end{enumerate} From now on we assume that $f_3(y,z,u)$ is irreducible and $W_1$ is obtained by weighted blowing-up $(2,1,1,1)$.
+One can check that every Gorenstein singular point on $W_1$ is contained in $U_z$.
 Fix a singular point $P\in W_1$.
 We may assume that $P$ is the origin of the chart $U_z$ and the local defining equation is $y^2+x^2z+g'(z,u)$ with $\mul g'(z,u)\leq 3$.
 Hence $P$ is a $cA_1$, a $cA_2$ or a $cD_4$ point.
 Assume that $P$ is a $cD_4$ point.
 Note that in this case we have $u^3\in f_3(y,z,u)$ and hence the degree $3$ part of $y^2+x^2z+g'(z,u)$ is irreducible.
 Thus there are only one discrepancy one exceptional divisor over $P$ by the discussion above. \end{proof}

 Because $W_1$ may have $cA_2$ singularities, smooth flops over $cA_2$ points may appear in the factorization of a type $D$ simple smooth flop.
 Luckily, the factorization of a smooth flop over a $cA_2$ point is similar to the factorization of a $D$-type simple smooth flop.
 We will construct the factorization of this two kinds of flops at the same time.